I know it seems easy.

 #4 – You’ll make amazing connections

-Networking isn’t really something many people think of when they consider self-publishing.
+Networking isn’t really something many people think of when they consider self-publishing, but it’s a crucial part of your author branding.

 In fact, most people assume self-published authors are shut-ins who spend all their time shrouded in thick blankets with a steaming mug of spiked coffee between their hands.